 The most wonderful takeaway from this film is its attempt to humanize loss and even death.
 Shot as a wonderful sequence set to uplifting music, it’s one of the best short films under 10 minutes.

 One expects utter chaos and surrealist dreamscapes when ardent post-modernists Salvador Dali and Luis Bunuel collaborate.
 Their 1926 short silent film Un Chien Andalou is a triumph of emotive and flamboyant filmmaking.
 While they were working on the film, Bunuel said that the only rule they had was to not “dwell on what required purely rational, psychological or cultural explanations and open the way to the irrational”.

 The opening scene of the film with the image of a razor slicing an eye remains one of the most controversial movie scenes in history.
 Critics and film scholars have not only recognised it as one of the best experimental short films of all time, but also credited it with inspiring independent filmmaking and music videos.

 7. The Door (2008)

 Juanita Wilson’s beautifully shot The Door is a moving attempt to view a massive tragedy from an individual’s perspective.
 Revolving around the act of stealing a door, the film pulls us into the lives of the central character, Nikolai, and his family.
-The story deals with the aftermath of the Chernobyl disaster, and the grief and loss are highlighted by the way the film is edited and shot.
+One of the best short films online, The Door deals with the aftermath of the Chernobyl disaster, and the grief and loss are highlighted by the way the film is edited and shot.